At least 65 dead as Hong Kong firefighters battle burning towers for a second day

 The housing complex consisted of eight buildings with almost 2,000 apartments for about 4,800 residents, including many older people.
 It was built in the 1980s and had been undergoing a major renovation.
 Hong Kong's anti-corruption agency said on Thursday it was launching a probe into possible corruption relating to the renovation project.

-Bamboo scaffolding is a common sight in Hong Kong at building construction and renovation projects, though the government said earlier this year that it would start phasing it out for public projects because of safety concerns.
+Bamboo scaffolding is a common sight in Hong Kong at building construction and renovation projects, though Lee said officials will meet with industry representatives to discuss a switch to metal scaffolding amid safety concerns.

-A fire safety expert said the incident “is quite shocking,” as regulations generally require buildings to be spaced apart to keep fires from spreading from one building to the next.
-“Typically, they don’t spread beyond the building of origin,” said Alex Webb, a fire safety engineer at CSIRO Infrastructure Technologies in Australia, saying the materials police cited could explain why the fires spread.
+“While we know that bamboo scaffolding has a long history in Hong Kong, its flame retardancy is inferior to that of metal scaffolding.
+For safety reasons, the government believes that a complete switch to metal scaffolding should be implemented in suitable working environments,” said Eric Chan, the Chief Secretary for Administration.

 The fire was the deadliest in Hong Kong in decades.
 In November 1996, 41 people died in a commercial building in Kowloon in a fire that lasted for around 20 hours.